Traffic Signs and Road Safety

 1. Mandatory Signs:

-These signs are used to ensure free movement of traffic and make the road users cognisant of certain laws and regulations, restrictions and prohibitions.
-Violation of these signs is an offence, as per law.
+These traffic signs are used to ensure free movement of traffic and make the road users cognisant of certain laws and regulations, restrictions and prohibitions.
+Violation of these road safety signs is an offense, as per law.

 2. Cautionary Signs: